BMW's first electric saloon, the i4 is completing its final testing phase before its market launch in the Spring.

-The new model will be based on the 4 Series, in Gran Coupe body type, and will have a potential power output of more than 500PS.
+The new model is based on the 4 Series, in Gran Coupe body type, and will have a power output of up to 530PS.

-Rivalling the Tesla Model 3, the zero-emission i4 will be desirable among fleet users with low BIK.
+Rivalling the Tesla Model 3, the zero-emission i4 is expected to be desirable among fleet users with low BIK.

-It uses the brand’s fifth generation electric powertrain system that will debut in the iX3 next year.
+BMW says the new model has a strong focus on drivability.
+It uses the brand’s fifth generation electric powertrain system that debuted in the iX3.

 The i4 will have a range of almost 380 miles and will be able to recharge at 150kW, adding 60 miles in six minutes.